-When your business energy contract comes to an end, it’s important to either agree a new deal with your supplier, switch to a better deal elsewhere.
-Otherwise, your supplier will automatically put you on an uncompetitive rate, known as a deemed contract - this works out much more expensive in the long run.
+When your business energy contract comes to an end, it’s important you agree a new deal with your existing supplier or switch to a better deal elsewhere.

-- If a contract is cancelled, either by yourself or the supplier, but the supplier continues to supply you, there is likely to be a deemed contract if:
+If your energy contract is cancelled by yourself or the supplier, but the supplier continues to supply you, there is likely to be a deemed contract if:

 - The original contract doesn’t spell out what will happen after termination.
 If, for instance, it doesn’t say the original contract terms must apply when you’re ‘out of contract’

 About one-in-ten micro-businesses are on deemed contracts, and prices on these contracts are around 80% higher than rates charged in a negotiated contract.
-If you’re on a deemed contract you should shop around and compare supplier offers for a new energy contract, as you could make some serious savings.
+If you’re on a deemed contract you should shop around and compare business energy suppliers to find a new contract and make some serious savings.

-Your supplier also needs to take all reasonable steps to tell you about other available contracts and how you can find out more about these, and take all reasonable steps to make sure the terms of its deemed contract easy to understand.
+Your supplier also needs to take all reasonable steps to tell you about other available contracts and how you can find out more about these.
+Your supplier must also take all reasonable steps to make sure the terms of its deemed contract easy to understand.

 The good news if you’re on a deemed contract, your supplier can’t stop you switching to another supplier, for any reason or at any time, meaning you won’t have to give notice before terminating the contract and you can’t be charged a termination fee.